neon-jungle/wagtail-birdsong/README.rst

 Unsubscribe url
 ===============

-Included in birdsong is a basic way to contacts to unsubscribe, just include the url configuration and add the unsubscribe url to your email template.
+Included in birdsong is a basic way for contacts to unsubscribe, just include the url configuration and add the unsubscribe url to your email template.

 ``urls.py``